mauriciomanoel/mapping-scientific/README.md

-# Mapping Scientific
+# My Systematic Mapping
-This project aims to read information from scientific bases and load into a database for easy consultation.
+This project aims to read information from scientific bases and load into a MySQL database for easy consultation.